-In OEI flight, know the different bank angles for your airplane and when to fly them:
+In OEI flight, know the following different bank angles for your airplane and when to fly them:

-- Five to ten degrees of bank to initially assist the rudder in maintaining directional control in the event of an engine failure, as the pitch attitude for Vyse is established, - A five-degree bank during the Vmc demonstration required for the practical test for a multiengine class rating, - Approximately two to three degrees of bank with the ball slightly displaced towards the operative engine to achieve zero sideslip for best climb performance at Vyse.
+- Five to 10 degrees of bank to initially assist the rudder in maintaining directional control in the event of an engine failure, as the pitch attitude for Vyse is established. - A 5-degree bank during the Vmc demonstration is required for the practical test for a multiengine class rating. - Approximately 2 to 3 degrees of bank with the ball slightly displaced toward the operative engine to achieve zero sideslip for best climb performance at Vyse.

-Know the AFM/POH performance capabilities for your airplane under the proposed flight conditions, and factor in significant margins to adjust for real-world performance.
-Review:
+Know the AFM/POH performance capabilities for your airplane under the proposed flight conditions and factor in significant margins to adjust for real-world performance.
+Review the following:

-- accelerate-stop distance,
+- · Accelerate-stop distance.

-- · accelerate-go distance,
+- · Accelerate-go distance.

-- single engine service ceiling,
+- · Single-engine service ceiling.

-- expected OEI rate of climb,
+- Expected OEI rate of climb.

-- terrain or obstacles in the flight path.
+- Terrain or obstacles in the flight path.

-Know the basic OEI emergency procedures common to all conventional light twins:
+Know the following basic OEI emergency procedures common to all conventional light twins: